andrezeitz/z-dentist-milestone-4/README.md

   * I want to know where the dentist practice is located
   * I want to see what kind of service the dentist practice offer.
   * I want to be able to book an appointment
+  * I want to be able to cancel an appointment
   * I want to know a bit more about the company
   * I want to be able to contact the company with random question
   * I want to get a confirmation email with my appointment time